 Amazon Flex Cons

-- Can be difficult to pick up blocks
+- It can be challenging to pick up blocks